magnos-code/magnos/docs/source/tutorials/tutorial_1.rst

 .. figure:: basic.png

-   *Figure 1.
-The structure and interactions we're considering for this first example.
+   *The structure and interactions considered in this first example.
 The centre cell is the unit cell, and those to the left and right are images under the periodic boundary conditions.
 The black arrows show the magnetic moment vectors and the red arrows represent exchange interactions.*

-Figure 1 shows the structure we're considering in this example.
+Fig. 8 shows the structure we're considering in this example.
 We have a cubic unit cell of side length :math:`1` Angstrom, which we define as follows.
 Each row is one of the lattice vectors.

 .. code-block::